MicrosoftDocs/defender-docs/defender-endpoint/microsoft-defender-antivirus-updates.md

 - [Platform version included with Windows 10 releases](#platform-version-included-with-windows-10-releases)
 - [Updates for Deployment Image Servicing and Management (DISM)](#updates-for-deployment-image-servicing-and-management-dism)

-To see the most current engine, platform, and signature date, visit the [Security intelligence updates for Microsoft Defender Antivirus and other Microsoft antimalware](https://www.microsoft.com/en-us/wdsi/defenderupdates)
+To see the most current engine, platform, and signature date, see [Security intelligence updates for Microsoft Defender Antivirus and other Microsoft antimalware](https://www.microsoft.com/en-us/wdsi/defenderupdates).

 [!INCLUDE [MDE automated setup guide](../includes/security-analyzer-setup-guide.md)]